-I am a Kiwi-born photographer, journalist and communications consultant with a passion for storytelling and media.
-In 2016, I made the decision to leave my high profile career in fashion media PR in London, UK to pursue my love for wildlife photography and Africa (you can read my story here).
+I am a Kiwi-born photographer, content creator and media adviser with a passion for wildlife and conservation.
+In 2016, I made the decision to leave my high profile career in luxury fashion PR in London, UK to pursue my love for wildlife photography and Africa (you can read my story here).

 Before I quit my job, I studied photography at night classes and spent weekends photographing wildlife at nature parks in the UK.
 I hired a career coach, went on a life course in Italy and with no real plan in place, took the leap.

 For the first three months, I volunteered for wildlife organisations, first as a photographer in Samburu, Northern Kenya, and then as a researcher for hyena and cheetah projects in the vast Namib desert in Namibia.
-I also photographed mountain gorillas high up in the Virungas, in Rwanda for a story on the 50th anniversary of the Dian Fossey International Gorilla Fund.
+I also photographed mountain gorillas high up in the Virunga Mountains in Rwanda for a story with Refinery 29 about the 50th anniversary of the Dian Fossey International Gorilla Fund.

-Overnight I went from living and working in Central London to photographing and studying wildlife in Africa.
-I swapped my clipboard, heels, designer dresses and celebrity parties for a camera, flip flops, shorts, and dancing at sundowners with Samburu warriors on hilltops in Northern Kenya.
+Overnight I went from living and working in Central London, to photographing and studying wildlife in Africa.
+I swapped my heels, designer dresses and celebrity parties for a camera, flip flops, shorts, and dancing at sundowners with Samburu warriors on hilltops in Northern Kenya.

 And I never looked back.
-Years later, I’m still in Africa and still pinching myself every day at how my life has turned out.
+Years later, I’m still in Africa and still pinching myself at how my life has turned out.

 I fell in love with Kenya where I currently work as a communications consultant/ media advisor for conservation organisations such as Save the Elephants, Elephants & Bees, The Pangolin Project and the Elephant Crisis Fund.
 I have also photographed elephants and anti-poaching operations for clients in Zambia and Malawi.